MiLe Loss: a New Entropy-Weighed Loss for Mitigating the Bias of Learning Difficulties in Large Language Models: Introduction

-We propose to utilize the notable Focal Loss~\cite{DBLP:conf/iccv/LinGGHD17} from the field of object detection as an alternative to the prevalent Cross-Entropy Loss for the next token prediction.
+It is a straightforward idea to use the notable Focal Loss~\cite{DBLP:conf/iccv/LinGGHD17} from the field of object detection as an alternative to the prevalent Cross-Entropy Loss for the next token prediction.
 This modification aims to intensify the language model's focus on the infrequent and difficult-to-learn tokens.
 Focal Loss is a dynamically scaled version of the Cross-Entropy Loss, where the scaling factor decreases as the predicted probability w.r.t the ground-truth token increases.
 Specifically, Focal Loss decreases the weights of the easy-to-learn tokens, as their predicted probabilities are higher, and meanwhile increases the weights of the difficult-to-learn ones, as their predicted probabilities are lower.
 In that way, it compels the language model to pay more attention to difficult-to-learn tokens.

 Nevertheless, Focal Loss~\cite{DBLP:conf/iccv/LinGGHD17} only takes into account the probability w.r.t the ground-truth token when assessing its learning difficulty, and is intuitively designed for the multi-class classification problem where an object is only associated with a single class label.
 Indeed, in language model pretraining, when predicting the next token given the previous ones, there might exist multiple valid tokens besides the ground-truth one.
-This makes predicting the next token more like a multi-label classification problem, where an object can be associated with multiple class labels\cite{tsoumakas2007multi,DBLP:conf/ijcai/ChenDLZH18}.
+This makes predicting the next token more like a multi-label classification problem, where an object can be associated with multiple class labels~\cite{tsoumakas2007multi,DBLP:conf/ijcai/ChenDLZH18}.
 For example, as shown in Figure \ref{fig:exaple}, given the previous tokens ``I like playing '', there are multiple valid next tokens, like ``basketball'', ``football'', ``golf'', etc. Suppose the target training token sequence is ``I like playing basketball''.
 As the valid tokens would divide up almost the total probability (i.e., 1.0), the ground-truth token ``basketball'' would be given a smaller probability (e.g., 0.18).
 Then Focal Loss would treat ``basketball'' for the position as a difficult-to-learn token.
 However, as all the other valid tokens are also correct for the position in the view of language modeling, only allowing ``basketball'' to be predicted is unsuitable.
 Thus, the learning difficulty assessed by Focal Loss for ``basketball'' is imperfect in such a multi-label classification case.

 In this paper, we propose a new loss function termed MiLe Loss to better enable a language model to pay more attention to the difficult-to-learn tokens in such multi-label classification cases.
 We observe that when a next target token is easy-to-learn, the minor valid tokens would divide up almost the total probability while others are associated with very low probabilities, resulting in a low information entropy of the predicted probability distribution over the vocabulary.
 On the contrary, if a next token is difficult-to-learn, the predicted probability distribution would be more uniform, resulting in a higher information entropy.
 Therefore, instead of relying on the single probability of the ground-truth token as Focal Loss, the proposed MiLe Loss uses the information entropy of the predicted probability distribution for assessing learning difficulties, which can better handle cases with multiple valid tokens.
 Then, tokens exhibiting high-entropy, possibly being difficult-to-learn, will be assigned increased weights during language model pretraining.